 Alzheimer's disease (AD) is the most common form of dementia, affecting greater than 35 million individuals worldwide.
 It is characterized primarily by memory decline as well as impairment in other cognitive areas, including language, executive function and visuospatial abilities.
 Without effective therapies, the number of people with AD is expected to exceed 115 million by the year 2050.
 It is clear that development of effective therapies for the disease requires a thorough understanding of its pathophysiology, risk and protective factors.

 The lab focuses on recognizing the underlying genetic component and identification of genetic risk and protective factors in the disease mechanism.
 This knowledge could aid in the development of novel therapeutic approaches by identifying druggable targets.
 Further, genetic risk and protective factors could potentially be used as biomarkers to determine at-risk populations to commence drug therapy in the presymptomatic stage.

-Pathologically, it is characterized by senile plaques composed predominantly of extracellular accumulation of the amyloid β (Aβ) peptide, which is processed from amyloid precursor protein and neurofibrillary tangles, which is formed by intracellular accumulation of the abnormally hyperphosphorylated microtubule associated protein, tau.
+Pathologically, AD is characterized by senile plaques composed predominantly of extracellular accumulation of the amyloid-beta peptide, which is processed from amyloid precursor protein and neurofibrillary tangles.
+These are formed by intracellular accumulation of the abnormally hyperphosphorylated microtubule associated protein, tau.